Tea Tree Oil For Lice: How to Kill and Prevent Lice Using Tea Tree Oil

 Tea tree oil has been shown effective after only 30 minutes on the scalp.
 For increased effectiveness, leave it on longer (4 hours) or overnight.

 - If you have a safe shower cap or another hat for your child, then feel free to put it on her.

 - DO NOT put plastic on your child’s head and send her to bed.
 Plastic is dangerous and can kill your child, as it did with the parents in this news story.

 - You do not need to cover the head at all if you’re using coconut oil.
 Put your child’s hair in a bun and send her to bed.
 Coconut oil does not stain the same way other oils stain so that you can wash her bedding in warm water the next morning, and all of the oil will come out.

 You can rinse the oil mixture out, or you can leave the oil in the hair while completing the next step.

-Reason #1- You’ll have lice for 3 weeks
+Reason #1- You’ll have lice for AT LEAST 3 weeks

 I’m not a fan of any idea of living with lice for weeks on end, and that’s what you’ll be doing.
 Lice eggs will be hatching on your child’s head every day, which means she will have head lice crawling on her head until you do another treatment.